Step 5. Add Capacity Tier

-Make sure this storage has been added to your environment upfront.
-In case a cloud storage repository has not yet been configured, click Add and follow the associated steps of the wizard, as described in Adding Object Storage Repository.
+Make sure that this storage has been added to your environment in advance.
+In case an object storage repository has not been configured, click Add and follow the associated steps of the wizard, as described in Adding Object Storage Repository.

-- In the Move backup files older than X days field, specify the value that will define a period after which the backup data on your extents would be considered outdated and, therefore, should be offloaded to object storage.
-Consider that "0" is a legitimate value, which you can specify to offload the data on the same day on which your backups were created.
+In the Move backup files older than X days field, specify the operational restore window to define a period after which inactive backup chains on your performance extents would be considered outdated and, therefore, should be moved to the capacity extent.
+Consider that "0" is an acceptable value, which you can specify to offload inactive backup chains on the same day they are created.

-To override this policy, click Override, select the Move oldest backup files sooner if scale-out backup repository is reaching capacity checkbox and define a threshold in percent to force data transfer if a scale-out backup repository has reached the specified threshold.
+To override behavior of moving old backups, click Override, select the Move oldest backup files sooner if scale-out backup repository is reaching capacity check box and define a threshold in percent to force data transfer if a scale-out backup repository has reached the specified threshold.